bazelbuild/bazelisk/README.md

 It uses a simple algorithm:
 - If the environment variable `USE_BAZEL_VERSION` is set to a nonempty value, it will use the version specified in the value.
-- Otherwise, if a `.bazeliskrc` file exists in the workspace root and contains the `USE_BAZEL_VERSION` variable, this version will be used.
+- Otherwise, if a `.bazeliskrc` file exists in the current directory or recursively any parent directory and contains the `USE_BAZEL_VERSION` variable, this version will be used.
 - Otherwise, if a `.bazelversion` file exists in the current directory or recursively any parent directory, it will read the file and use the version specified in it.
 - Otherwise, if the environment variable `USE_BAZEL_FALLBACK_VERSION` is set to one of the following formats:
   - If set to a value starting with `error:`, it will report an error and version detection will fail.